Skip to content

 m-gpux account remove <profile_name>

 Deletes a profile from ~/.modal.toml.
-If the removed profile was active, another existing profile is automatically promoted.
+If the removed profile was active, another existing profile is promoted automatically.

 billing